vuejs/vue-test-utils/docs/guides/testing-single-file-components-with-mocha-webpack.md

-## Testing Single File Components with Mocha + webpack
+## Testing Single-File Components with Mocha + webpack

 > An example project for this setup is available on [GitHub](https://github.com/vuejs/vue-test-utils-mocha-webpack-example).